 No special preparation is necessary.
 Just bring a pen or pencil.
-A hand-held calculator and laptop would be helpful in the Level II Design Principles course.
-In the Level I course, you will be provided with a Course notebook.
+A hand-held calculator and laptop would be helpful in the Level 2 Design Principles course.
+In the Level 1 course, you will be provided with a Course notebook.
 The notebook contains all TDEC and fundamentals course slides, TN-CGP permit requirements, example permit forms, and a CD of the August 2012 TDEC Fourth Edition of the Tennessee Erosion & Sediment Control handbook for stormwater planning and design for construction activities.
-In the Level II course, you will be provided with a manual of all presentation slides, a collection of useful software CD, problem examples, technical resource materials, and other handouts.
+In the Level 2 course, you will be provided with a manual of all presentation slides, a collection of useful software CD, problem examples, technical resource materials, and other handouts.

 You may register on-line or by faxing or mailing a downloaded registration form.
-Registration instructions and details are provided on the Level I and Level II registration forms in this TNEPSC web site.
+Registration instructions and details are provided on the Level 1 and Level 2 registration forms in this TNEPSC web site.
 Early registration and pre-payment are strongly encouraged to guarantee your space.
 Confirmed registrants may also bring a check to the workshop made out to the University of Tennessee.
 Registration forms must be received at least 5 working days prior to the workshop to be guaranteed a seat.